10 Tips To Avoid Unplanned Bathroom Breaks At Your Next Race

 10 Tips To Avoid Unplanned Bathroom Breaks On Your Next Race

-If you have a tendency to have stomach problems during ultras, don’t take anything from the aid stations if you can help it.
+If you tend to experience stomach problems during races, avoid taking anything from the aid stations if possible.

-Of course, being fueled is more critical, so better safe than sorry if you’ve run out of your specific nutrition.
-To avoid this, always pack more than you’ve calculated to be sure and have enough.
+Of course, being fueled is more critical, so it’s better to be safe than sorry if you’ve run out of your specific nutrition.
+To avoid this, always pack more than you’ve calculated to be sure you have enough.

 Logistics

-If you need to travel for your race, plan to arrive at least a day or two ahead.
+If you need to travel for your race, plan to arrive at least one to two days in advance.
 Air travel can be delayed, and traffic can be horrendous.
 If you are unfamiliar with the area, timing can be an issue.

-I can’t tell you the nightmares I’ve had about missing the start of a race.
+I can’t tell you the number of nightmares I’ve had about missing the start of a race.
 Too many.
-It seems silly, but it’s a legitimate reason to stress.
+It may seem silly, but it’s a legitimate reason to feel stressed.

 Organize a Crew

-Especially if this is your first ultra, you may be nervous about the logistics of a race.
-Ask some friends or family to help you by meeting you at designated crew checkpoints during the race.
-They can have your fuel ready, motivate you, and solve unexpected problems.
+Especially if this is your first race, you may be nervous about the logistics of the event.
+Ask some friends or family to help you by meeting you at designated crew checkpoints or cheering spots if available.
+They can prepare your fuel, motivate you, and solve unexpected problems.

 Having a support system will take a load of stress off.